-The district's Common Core State Standards implementation team meets each month to consider challenges and issues related to implementation of Common Core standards.
-Members repeatedly talk about the need for teachers to have more time for professional learning, collaborative planning, reflection, analysis of student work, and refinement of content and pedagogy.
-The district's chief academic officer and superintendent met with principals to understand how much time was currently available and what options were possible for increasing time for teacher collaboration without either reducing time for student instruction or causing a financial burden for the district.
+The district's math coordinator formed an implementation team to support the district's goal of higher math scores through deep implementation of research-based instructional practices.
+The team repeatedly talked about the need for teachers to have more time for professional learning, collaborative planning, reflection, analysis of student work, and refinement of content and pedagogy.
+The math coordinator raised the time issue with the district's chief academic officer and superintendent.
+These leaders then met with principals to understand how much time was currently available, and what options might exist for increasing time for teacher collaboration without reducing time for student instruction and without causing a financial burden for the district.